 What It Is

-Yawning in dogs looks just like it does in humans - wide open jaw accompanied by a big, deep breath.
-While with people we usually associate yawning with fatigue, when dogs yawn, it is a form of dog communication.
+Yawning in dogs looks just like it does in humans - wide-open jaw accompanied by a big, deep breath.
+While with people, we usually associate yawning with fatigue, when dogs yawn, it can sometimes also be a form of communication.

 What It Means

 Keep an eye on your dog, and you may catch him yawning.
 It could happen if two children are fighting close to where the dog is lying down, if a child hugs him, when someone scolds him, or in a variety of other stress-inducing situations.
-Being aware of what causes anxiety in your dog, can help you prevent him from being exposed to those situations.
-Some people even yawn themselves to "talk" back to their dogs.
-Many notices that yawning when their dog is stressed helps to calm the dog down.
+Being aware of what causes anxiety in your dog can help you prevent him from being exposed to those situations.

 Romero T, Konno A, Hasegawa T. Familiarity Bias and Physiological Responses in Contagious Yawning by Dogs Support Link to Empathy.
 PLoS ONE, vol. 8, no. 8, 2013. doi:10.1371/journal.pone.0071365